tslocum/bgammon/PROTOCOL.md

 ### Client commands

-Clients must send a register command or login command before sending any other commands.
+Clients must send a register command, reset command or login command before sending any other commands.

 - `register <email> <username> <password>`
   - Register an account.
 A valid email address must be provided.